 On the other hand, those of you who don’t live in the icy north should feel free to show off your tights and skirt with a coat that ends above the knee.
 For example, pairing a skater skirt with black tights and a leather or motorcycle-style jacket gives you a bit of casual edge, while a cape paired with a pencil skirt is a great office alternative to dressy pants outfits.

 Style tips for wearing skirts in winter

 Now that we have the basics out of the way, let’s get to the outfits!
 These suggestions will leave you feeling warm and looking good throughout the colder months.
-And as always, don’t forget accessories!
+And as always, don’t forget accessories with some cute ideas!
 It does no good to keep your legs warm if your head and fingers are freezing, so grab your gloves and hat on the way out.
 It’s good to have a pair of each in a basic color like black as well as a statement color so you can mix and match.

-Pencil skirts are perfect for the office, making them great for wearing with sweaters, blazers and button downs.
+Pencil skirts aren’t just for summer.
+They are perfect for the office, making them great for wearing with sweaters, blazers, and button-downs.
 You can have a lot of fun with the length of your top here – try tucking a collared shirt into a high-waisted skirt or donning an oversized sweater that falls past your waist.
 Each option creates a radically different look, but both are incredibly chic.
-Finish the outfit with thick tights and booties or knee-high leather boots.
+Finish the outfit by styling your pencil skirt with thick tights and booties or knee-high leather boots.